Bloodhound

 These Belgian-bred hounds played a crucial role in developing most smooth-coated hunting breeds across Central Europe and England.
 When William the Conqueror brought them to Britain in the 11th century, they quickly became favourites of the royal court.
 Originally appearing only in black, they later developed the liver and tan, and red colourations we see today.

 The breed's reputation spread globally, reaching America in the 18th century where they were unfortunately used to track escaped slaves and prisoners.
 However, their true calling emerged in law enforcement, where their tracking abilities became legendary.
-In 1805, English police first officially used Bloodhounds, and by 1616, British law required every sixth patrol post to have a Bloodhound capable of following fresh trails.
+In 1805, English police first officially used Bloodhounds, and there are claims that by 1616, British law required certain patrol posts to have a Bloodhound capable of following fresh trails.

 Today's Bloodhounds maintain that same incredible scenting ability that made them legendary centuries ago, though they're now cherished more as family companions and search-and-rescue specialists than royal hunting partners.